-RALEIGH, (SGRToday.com) - The State Board of Education will meet Wednesday and Thursday, August 6 and 7 in downtown Raleigh.
+RALEIGH, (SGRToday.com) - The State Board of Education will meet Wednesday and Thursday, September 3 and 4 in downtown Raleigh.
+A key agenda item will be to elect a new chairman and vice chairman.

 Call to order and approval of agenda

 Issues Session.
-Board members will hear presentations on Healthy Responsible Students and North Carolina New Schools
+Board members will hear presentations on Gifted Education and Advanced Programs (including the North Carolina Advanced Placement Partnership), and School Safety

 • 21st Century Professionals Committee